 - In the spring, small, urn-shaped, white flowers mature on the previous years growth of the Devilwood.
 This plant produces a dark blue drupe that matures in the fall.

-- The Devilwood can be grown in sun to partial shade, tolerating a range of soil conditions.
+- The Devilwood can be grown in sun to partial shade, tolerating a range of soil conditions but prefer acidic soil.

 - Often multitrunked; open, loose habit

 - Sun to partial shade; range of soil conditions

 - Creamy white flowers in early spring; fragrant; dark blue fruit

 - The leaf of the Devilwood is 2 to 4.5 in., opposite, simple and dark green.
 It is entire, with a smooth to slightly wavy margin and has a rusty colored underside.
 If grown in the sun, the leaves turn a yellow-green in the fall.